muhark/dpir-intro-python/Week7/lecture.md

 title: Introduction to Python for Social Science
 subtitle: Lecture 7 - Mining the Web
 author: Musashi Harukawa, DPIR
-date: 7th Week Hilary 2020
+date: 7th Week Hilary 2021
 ---

-# This Week
+# This Week and Next

 ## Mining the Web